 You can see how all of these flow through to your personal taxes.
 It’s important to understand that your taxes are personal, so you should be making your payments, estimated payments, or payments for taxes due from personal funds, because that is what this is.
 You can pay it from your business income, but you have to remember that if you take money from your business to pay a personal expense, it is known as an Owner Draw.
 I go through that in more detail here.

 So now you can see how those are all Flow Through Entities and all those taxes really aren’t “business taxes”, they’re personal taxes.

-I hope that this helped you understand Business Taxes as a Creative Entrepreneur.
+I hope that this helped you understand Business Taxes as a Photographer.

 I go live in this community every week answering all your tax, bookkeeping, and tax questions!

 If you’re ready to get your financial sh!t together –> WORK WITH US!